Parents and carers

 Universities may ask students to attend an interview.
 After this, they will receive decisions from their chosen universities.

-Universities will get in touch via email or UCAS Track.
+Universities will get in touch with them via email or UCAS Hub.

 Step 7

-Applicants may also be invited to attend an Applicant Experience Day.
+Applicants may also be invited to attend an Experience Day.

 This is similar to an open day, but usually more course-specific.